Singularity on SeaWulf

 Singularity is a containerization platform that allows users to run applications in isolated environments, ensuring reproducibility across different computing systems.
 It is widely used for scientific computing and high-performance computing (HPC) environments like SeaWulf.

 Containers are self-contained execution environments that package software, libraries, and dependencies.
 This allows users to run applications without worrying about compatibility issues with the underlying system.
+One of the key benefits of Singularity is its ability to ensure reproducibility of research - by encapsulating your entire environment in a container, you can ensure that your research code runs the same way on different systems, regardless of software or hardware differences.

 Running a Singularity Container